 Moreover, under the First Amendment, for example, many artworks that express hateful messages would be protected as legal expression because it's hard to show that they incite violence.
 Indeed, it's notoriously difficult to prove that particular artworks directly cause criminal behaviour.
 Meaning in art is more complex than ordinary speech, and the artist could deny having certain communicative intentions for their artwork, and so be let off the hook.
-A different kind of concern about censoring harmful art is that doing so might sweep under the

-- 85 carpet problematic canons and past atrocities.
+A different kind of concern about censoring harmful art is that doing so might sweep under the carpet problematic canons and past atrocities.
 Such erasure could even result in a widespread amnesia (at least within dominant groups), where many won't adequately confront our true history.
-Removing statues and paintings without anyone noticing might not properly engage with the problem in the first place; it could even be tantamount to dismissing the magnitude of the atrocities honoured by the monuments, or the immoral messages expressed by the paintings. - 90 Instead of censorship, some have opted for an alternative response to hate speech.
+Removing statues and paintings without anyone noticing might not properly engage with the problem in the first place; it could even be tantamount to dismissing the magnitude of the atrocities honoured by the monuments, or the immoral messages expressed by the paintings.

+Instead of censorship, some have opted for an alternative response to hate speech.
 We can challenge, refute or even undo the harms of hate speech with more speech.
 Speaking back presents counternarratives and counterevidence to the falsehoods expressed.
-This might involve publicly denouncing instances of hate speech and affirming the dignity of the groups targeted, or refuting transphobic speech in social media forums, or challenging racist speech on public transport or at home. - Counterspeech, in particular this 'blocking', can illuminate parallel artistic and curatorial strategies to counter hate speech such as sexist paintings or racist monuments.
+This might involve publicly denouncing instances of hate speech and affirming the dignity of the groups targeted, or refuting transphobic speech in social media forums, or challenging racist speech on public transport or at home.

+Counterspeech, in particular this 'blocking', can illuminate parallel artistic and curatorial strategies to counter hate speech such as sexist paintings or racist monuments.
 The idea is that we should fight visual hate speech with artistic interventions and better curation; a kind of 'curatorial activism', as the feminist curator Maura Reilly put it in 2018.
 This approach has the distinct advantage of avoiding the issues with banning problematic art.
-I shall introduce just a few such strategies, although this is by particular to the speech strategies. - 100 issues with banning problematic art.
 I shall introduce just a few such strategies, although this is by no means an exhaustive list.